 For many of us, it’s something of an adrenaline rush to stay as busy as possible.
-We’ll be the first to admit that maximizing efficiency as part of our already hectic daily routine is highly satisfying – especially when I’m able to accomplish so much more in a day than we ever thought possible.
-But there comes a point when loading up our schedules with too many obligations becomes detrimental to our health and we need to pause and take a serious look at the stressors in our lives.
+We’ll be the first to admit that maximizing efficiency as part of our already hectic daily routine is highly satisfying – especially when we’re able to accomplish so much more in a day than we ever thought possible.
+But there comes a point when loading up our schedules with too many obligations becomes detrimental to our health, and we need to pause and take a serious look at the stressors in our lives.

 Stress is a major killer in our world today.
 It is so damaging to our bodies, in fact, that it ranks right up there with poor diet and exposure to toxic substances in terms of how it influences the formation and progression of serious health conditions like cancer.